 Waste is what is mixed: the undifferentiated.
 Depreciation occurs through mixing: what is mixed is not specific, so tends to worthlessness.
 With waste, everything is similar.
 Grey-brown indifference.
 That's why shredding seems primitive.
 It just throws everything together.
-In Switzerland, it is too expensive to remove magnets and other materials manually.
-Automatic material sorting is done where possible.
+In Germany, all used electrical and electronic equipment are tested for reuse in one of the approximately 400 certified primary treatment plants, or passed on directly to a secondary smelting plant after the batteries have been removed.
+Mechanical material sorting of metals from the devices or the printed circuit boards only happens later.